unstoppabledomains/browseth/docs/index.md

 title: Welcome to Browseth!
 ---

+### A library for interacting with ethereum, well suited for the browser.

 These docs are just getting started - first push on 4/23/2018.

 We also blog about our development on Medium: